Once on campus, there are a variety of mathematics activities in which you can participate.

 MCM, the Mathematical Contest in Modeling, challenges students to clarify, analyze, and propose solutions to open-ended problems.
 The contest attracts diverse students and faculty advisors from over 500 institutions around the world.
 Features of the contest include:

 - The selection of realistic problems chosen with the advice of experts in industry and government.

 - An extended period of time for teams to prepare solution papers within a clearly defined format.

 - The ability of participants to draw on outside resources including computers and texts.

 - An emphasis on clarity of exposition in judging, with the best papers published in professional journals.

 MCM is sponsored by COMAP,the Consortium for Mathematics and its Applications.

 This conference is held each spring and is dedicated to undergraduate level mathematics.
 Most talks are given by undergraduates who present results of their own mathematical research.
 Each year a number of our students attend or present papers at the conference.
-Over the past three years, four Marist students have presented papers at this conference.
+Over the past years, numerous Marist students have presented papers at this conference.

 Marist College Mathematics Seminar

 Students are encouraged to attend the mathematics seminar that meets every week throughout the academic year.
 In this informal academic setting, faculty, fellow students, and guest speakers from other institutions give talks that address issues in pure and applied mathematics.